 - Under WFH and remote working in Covid rules, we are only doing social distancing.
 Make sure that social distancing does not lead to social disconnect.

 - Ensure you take work seriously from home so that business is not impacted.
+Work life balance is important to maintain productivity during covid.

 - Have frequent communication with your teams through chats, emails, video and calls.